1. Integrate it with the Xbox

 At Google's (GOOG, Fortune 500) annual I/O developers conference in San Francisco, co-founder Sergey Brin dodged questions about the filing.

 "Luckily, since we changed roles a few months ago, I don't have to deal with filings, and the DOJ, the SEC or other acronyms," Brin said.
+When Larry Page took the reins as CEO from Eric Schmidt last month, Brin lost his "Google president" title and now focuses exclusively on engineering.

 After setting aside the $500 million, Google said it revised its profit down for the past quarter, which ended March 31, 2011.
 It said it earned $1.8 billion, or $5.51 per share, down from the $2.3 billion, or $7.04 per share that it initially reported last month.
 The net income that Google initially reported already fell short of Wall Street's estimates.